rikhuijzer/blog/posts/maximum-entropy.md

 title = "The principle of maximum entropy" published = "26 September 2020"
-tags = ["simulating data", "statistics"] description = "Obtaining the least informative distribution."
+tags = ["simulating data", "statistics"] rss = "Obtaining the least informative distribution."
 +++

 Say that you are a statistician and are asked to come up with a probability distribution for the current state of knowledge on some particular topic you know little about.